Srinivas-4/ClauseGuard_project-IBM-TechXchange-watsonx-hackathon/README.md

-ClauseGuard 🛡️
+# ClauseGuard - IBM TechXchange 2025 watsonx hackathon project

 ClauseGuard is an AI-powered contract assistant built for the IBM TechXchange 2025 Pre-conference watsonx Hackathon.
-It integrates with Watson Orchestrate via an OpenAPI spec and custom workflow to:
+It integrates with Watson Orchestrate via an OpenAPI spec and a custom workflow to:

-📌 Classify a contract clause
+- Classify a contract clause

-⚖️ Assess its risk with explanation
+- Assess its risk with explanation

-✍️ Suggest a safer/clearer rewrite
+- Suggest a safer/clearer rewrite

-🚀 Features
+## Features

-Simple OpenAPI backend (openapi.yaml) with 3 endpoints: /classify, /risk, /rewrite
+- OpenAPI backend (`openapi.yaml`) with 3 endpoints: `/classify`, `/risk`, `/rewrite`

-Deployed to Watson Orchestrate as tools using the OpenAPI import feature
+- Imported into Watson Orchestrate as tools

-Behavior workflow that chains tools automatically for end-to-end analysis
+- Behavior workflow that chains the tools automatically

-Fully interactive Orchestrate agent: just paste a clause and get instant results
+- End-to-end clause analysis with a single input

-🛠️ Tech Stack
+## Tech Stack

-Watson Orchestrate
+- Watson Orchestrate

-Custom API (OpenAPI 3.0 spec)
+- OpenAPI 3.0 (FastAPI backend)

-ngrok (for tunneling local server to cloud)
+- ngrok (tunnel for local API)

-Python / FastAPI (backend implementation)

-📂 Project Structure
-ClauseGuard/
-│── openapi.yaml               # API specification for Watson Orchestrate
-│── behavior_instructions.txt  # Workflow instructions for Orchestrate
-│── screenshots/               # Demo screenshots
-│── demo_video.mp4             # (Optional) Recorded demo video
-│── README.md                  # Project documentation
+- Python

-⚡ How It Works
+## How It Works

-Import openapi.yaml into Watson Orchestrate → tools /classify, /risk, /rewrite become available
+1. Import `openapi.yaml` into Watson Orchestrate.

-Add these tools to your Toolset
+2. Add the three tools (`/classify`, `/risk`, `/rewrite`) to your toolset.

-Create a new Behavior using behavior_instructions.txt
+3. Create a new Behavior in Watson Orchestrate and paste `behavior_instructions.txt`.

-Deploy the agent → test by pasting any contract clause
+4. Deploy the agent.

-Get instant classification, risk analysis, and rewrite suggestion
+5. Provide a contract clause as input and receive classification, risk analysis, and a rewrite.

-🎥 Demo
+## Demo

-(Insert link to Loom/YouTube video here)

-🏆 Hackathon Info
+## Hackathon Info

-Submitted to: IBM TechXchange 2025 Pre-conference watsonx Hackathon
+- Submitted to: IBM TechXchange 2025 Pre-conference watsonx Hackathon

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.